Babahoyo: Pimocha

 It is a very large district in regards to area.
 It borders Puebloviejo county in the north, the Babahoyo River in the south, the Caracol River in the east, and the Garrapata River in the west.
 Its precincts are Cauge, Guarumo, Chapulo, Convento, Mapan, Sauce, Gallinazo, Papayal, Compañía, Pechiche Dulce, Santa Rita, Las tres bocas, Calabria, Cubon de Caimito, Parindero, Río Grande, Tejar, Providencia, etc. It is certain that it was home to many tribes that formed the Huancavilca villages.

 The main source of work and wealth is agriculture although some other industries exist.
 The ground produces cocoa, rice, sugar cane, coffee, rubber, fine wood, especially oak, cedar and balsa wood.
 Bananas are exported in large quantities.
 Also pineapple, sapote, and many wild fruits grow here.
 Extensive industries other than livestock and fishery are sugar factories and liquor production and rice and coffee farming.

 Caracol

 It is one of the oldest populations.
 Perhaps like Ojivarm it was the location of an indigenous tribe that the Spanish encountered during their expedition in these lands.
-In 1838 the population was raised to a category of an ecclesiastical parrish, making it independent of the curate of Babahoyo.
+In 1838 the population was raised to a category of an ecclesiastical parish, making it independent of the curate of Babahoyo.
 It borders Catarma in the north, Barriero in the south, Montalvo in the east and is separated from Pimocha in the west by the Caracol River.